 I’d stuffed a wet face-washer in Anne’s mouth to hold the tongue together and stem the bleeding (‘excellent response’ according to the doctor).

-However, he too praised my quick action racing to the surgery rather than ringing an ambulance or panicking.
+However, he too praised my quick action of racing to the surgery rather than ringing an ambulance or panicking.
 (That and delayed shock came later!)

 Sometimes we amaze ourselves how we react and cope as parents.